-It is appreciated that 25mm steel tubing, suitably curved, will probably not be available quickly in a disaster area, but some of the ideas of this proven structure can be adopted.
+It is appreciated that 25mm steel tubing, suitable curved, will probably not be available quickly in a disaster area, but some of the ideas of this proven structure can be adopted.
 PVC rigid tube has been used with great success in Bulgaria.
-PVC tube arches smoothly, returns to its original straight, is easy to transport, is lightweight and is low cost.
-But it is important to note that, a) the fixing of the film is achieved simply by burying the edges of the plastic; and, no other fixing is involved other than to the end hoops of the structure. b) because the plastic is stretched tautly and uniformly over a curved surface no stress points exist and no 'flapping' of the film should occur in wind.
+PVC tube arches smoothly, returns to its original straight, is easy to transport, lightweight and low cost.